 - the CRA will not contact any small or medium businesses to initiate any post-assessment GST/HST or Income Tax audits for the next four weeks;

 - effective immediately the CRA will recognize electronic signatures as having met the signature requirements of the Income Tax Act, as a temporary administrative measure; and

 - the Liaison Officer service offers help to owners of small businesses to understand their tax obligations.
 Traditionally available in-person, this service is now available over the phone.

-- for more information, read our Federal Government Grants Tax Relief Resulting From COVID-19 blog or the Department of Finance’s Economic Response Plan.
+- for more information, read our Federal Government Grants Tax Relief Resulting From COVID-19 blog.

 - Financial Relief programs being offered by lenders:

-- Canada Emergency Response Benefit (CERB): announced on March 25, 2020, the Canada Emergency Response Benefit replaces the previously announced Emergency Care Benefit and the Emergency Support Benefit.
+- Canada Emergency Response Benefit (CERB): On June 16, 2020 the Federal Government announced that the CERB will be extended for eight weeks (two months) for those who still cannot work despite provinces and territories gradually reopening their economies.
+Initially announced on March 25, 2020, the CERB replaces the previously announced Emergency Care Benefit and the Emergency Support Benefit.
 The CERB is a taxable government payment meant to help those grappling with job loss or other circumstances that have resulted is sudden loss of income due to the COVID-19 pandemic.
 It offers $2,000 per month for up to four months.

 - Employment Insurance Sickness Benefit: For Canadians without paid sick leave (or similar workplace accommodation) who are sick, quarantined or forced to stay home to care for children, the one-week waiting period for Employment Insurance (EI) sickness benefits is waived for those individuals in imposed quarantine that claim, and the requirement to provide a medical certificate to access EI sickness benefits is also waived.
 Learn more about the benefits.